Last Updated on January 13, 2023 by Avi Steen

 But what if there is something missing?

 I was trying all the things, or so I thought.
-The ovulation predictor kits, the pineapple core, and I was having a regular cycle of 28 days.
+The ovulation predictor kits, the pineapple core, and I have a regular cycle of 28 days.
 But there was more to it.

 I want to explain a few reasons why you may be having regular periods but still not getting pregnant.
 I’ll also let you know which of these reasons applied to my journey.